Function available in CINEMA 4D Broadcast, Studio

 If you now vary the Spline Effector’s Strength setting (Effector tab) you can transition the clones smoothly between a linear and a spline arrangement.
 But this is relatively unspectacular.
 Thus..

-The Spline Effector moves from left to right using a Linear falloff.
+The Linear Field moves from left to right.

-Now change some of the settings, e.g., set Falloff to Sphere or play around with some of the other settings and see what happens.
+Now change some of the settings, e.g., set the Linear Field to a Spherical Field or play around with some of the other settings and see what happens.
 The settings are described in detail in the following chapters.

 Object order in the Object Manager